Fellow of the American Heart Association (FAHA)

 - Entitlement to use the designation of Fellow of the AHA (FAHA).
 This designation reflects not only the professional stature of the Fellow, but also their record of valuable service to the association and the council

 - Access to online AHA journals at no cost

 - Reduced subscription rates for all AHA print journals

-- Reduced registration fee to the AHA Scientific Sessions and other AHA/ASA sponsored conferences
+- Reduced registration fee to the AHA Scientific Sessions and other AHA sponsored conferences

 - Access to the FAHA Lounge at Scientific Sessions

 - 8" X 11" Fellowship certificate suitable for framing